Canada's World Cup 2026 opener is scheduled for June 12 in Toronto.

 How this connects to the rest of the site

-Continue from this quick answer into the Toronto host guide, the Canada/Vancouver planning guide, the schedule hub, and the ticket safety page.
-Those links help readers move from match interest into practical planning.
+Continue from this quick answer into the dedicated Canada opening matchday planner, the Toronto host guide, the Canada/Vancouver planning guide, the schedule hub, and the ticket safety page.
+Those links help readers move from match interest into practical planning without making unsupported assumptions.